 The Permit requires sampling at one representative station (major outfall) for each Permittee's municipal separate storm sewer system (MS4).
 Many of the monitoring requirements for Major Outfall stations are similar to those for the Mass Emission stations, as are the reasons for undertaking this monitoring.
-Four of the stations were monitored
+Four of the stations were monitored beginning with the 2009/10 monitoring season and seven of the stations were new to the 2010/11 monitoring season.
+Station selection for these new sampling locations is described in Section 1.1.1.

-During the 2015/16 monitoring season, water quality samples from three wet-weather events and one dry-weather event were targeted for water chemistry analysis at each of the eleven Major Outfall stations, as required by the NPDES Permit.
-Very dry antecedent conditions and low rainfall amounts provided additional challenges for the collection of qualifying, representative samples.
-Three wet events were sampled for all eleven stations, however the dry antecedent conditions (limited runoff), equipment malfunctions and/or inaccurate forecasts led to limited composite volume being collected at some sites during one event, so a 4th storm was sampled to try to complete the record.
-Issues at some sites included limited volume collected at MO-MPK and MO-HUE in Event 2 and at MO-VEN in Event 3.
-Five sites were successfully sampled during the dry event (MO-CAM, MO-SIM, MO-THO, MO-HUE, and MO-FIL), however five sites (MO-OXN, MO-MPK, MO-SPA, MO-VEN and MO-MEI) were dry and MO-OJA went dry partway through the event and before the grab samples could be collected.
+During the 2016/17 monitoring year, water quality samples from three wet-weather events and one dry-weather event were targeted for water chemistry analysis at each of the eleven Major Outfall stations, as required by the NPDES Permit.
+Very dry antecedent conditions and low rainfall amounts provided additional challenges for the collection of qualifying, representative samples at the start of the year, however heavy rains in January and February resulted in wetter antecedent conditions in the latter part of the wet season.
+Three wet events were sampled for all eleven stations, however the dry antecedent conditions (limited runoff), equipment malfunctions and/or inaccurate forecasts led to limited composite volume being collected at MO-VEN, MO-MEI, and MO-OJA during one event, so a 4th storm was sampled to complete the record for those sites.
+Eight sites were successfully sampled during the dry event, however MO-OXN was barely flowing went dry during sampling (resulting in very limited composite volume collected), and MO-SPA and MO-MEI were dry and could not be sampled.

-Aquatic toxicity samples were collected at each of the Major Outfall stations during Event 1 (September 15, 2015) except for MO-MEI and MO-OJA which did not respond to the rainfall and so were sampled during Event 2 (January 5, 2016).
+Aquatic toxicity samples were collected at each of the Major Outfall stations during the first sampled event for each site.
+Event 1 (October 28, 2016) for all sites except MO-CAM and MO-HUE (insufficient rainfall).
+Event 2 (November 20, 2016) for MO-CAM and MO-HUE and Event 4 (January 5, 2017) for ME-SCR.
 Samples were tested with the species that was determined to be the most sensitive to contaminants for that station, based on the results from the 2009/10 or 2010/11 monitoring year, as applicable.